thehardwayapp/feedback/README.md

    - Provide clear steps to reproduce the bug.
    - Include operative system, operative system version, and app version if applicable.
    - Include screenshots, logs, or error messages if applicable.
-   - Assign it the `bug` label.
-   - If the bug is an error in the tutorial, assign the `documentation` label too.

 ---